fenago/datascience-ml-next-level/Lab06-Filtering a DataFrame/Lab_6.md

 ```

-Ah-ha!
 We\'ve reduced the memory usage by almost 15%.
-That\'s a pretty
+That\'s a pretty good start!
-good start!

 Next, let\'s take a look at the **Salary** column.
 If we open the raw
 CSV file, we\'ll see that the column\'s values are actually stored as